How to find out when you ovulate

 A lot of women are unaware of when they ovulate.
 This can mean missing the right time to try and conceive a baby.
-Below are extracts from my fertility book on when to try and conceive a baby naturally.
+Below are extracts from My Fertility Guide on when to try and conceive a baby naturally.

 Different women will ovulate at different times.
 However, the standard time of ovulation is mid-cycle, around day 14-15.
 For couples trying naturally it is ideal to have intercourse 1-2 days before the LH surge as it can take between 30 minutes to 2 hours for the sperm to travel up into the cervix and into the fallopian tube where insemination takes place.

 The sperm travel up into the cervix via the woman’s cervical mucus discharge, which is thick and stringy like white of an egg.
 It acts as a ladder for the sperm to climb up and into the uterus.
 If no cervical mucus exists, it could either be high up in the vaginal canal or there isn’t a lot or none at all.
-Clomid can reduce the amount of cervical mucus.
-In such cases, the woman is likely to suffer from a yin deficiency.
-Eating more yin type foods or having acupuncture or herbs can help with this.
 Otherwise, an artificial substitute to the cervical mucus can be used to assist the sperm into the cervix, for example Pre-Seed.
 This is applied before intercourse.

 Some women notice twinges and bloating a few days before they ovulate as the follicle swells inside them and puts pressure on surrounding structures.
 This is a good time to start trying.
 If the twinges are painful then it may indicate cysts or polyps on the ovaries.
 In such cases, a scan is useful to identify any abnormalities.